-Formula for thinking outside the box:
+The formula for thinking outside the box:

 It means allowing for ambidextrous thinking, curiosity and ultimately creativity.
 It involves ‘going wide’ in terms of concept.

-The products of outside the box thinking initially appear unserious and sometimes childish.
+The products of outside-the-box thinking initially appear unserious and sometimes childish.

-Here you will explore many solutions (possible or impossible), while letting go of all inhibitions.
+Here you will explore many solutions (possible or impossible) while letting go of all inhibitions.

 Often you achieve the best results when you involve other architects in a group.
 In this brainstorming process, you don’t judge the ideas generated.
 Naturally, good ones will rise to the top and bad ones will fall off.